Street names

 Borggrevestraße

-In 1861-63, the building councilor F. A. Borggreve (died 1891) uncovered a burial ground from the 6th century in the south of the city (see Frankenstraße).
+Between 1861 and 1863, the building councillor F. A. Borggreve (died 1891) uncovered a burial ground from the 6th century in the south of the city (see Frankenstraße).

-Johann Bernhard Brinkmann (1813 in Everswinkel - 1889 in Münster) worked as a chaplain in Beckum from 1839-1853, later he was bishop of Münster.
-He was a close friend of Wilhelm Emanuel von Ketteler (see Kettelerstrasse) and supported him in the construction of the hospital in Beckum, the former Vinzenzhaus on Südstrasse.
-His memorial stone is located next to the west portal of St. Stephen's Church.
+Johann Bernhard Brinkmann (1813 in Everswinkel - 1889 in Münster) worked as a chaplain in Beckum from 1839 to 1853 and was later Bishop of Münster.
+He was a close friend of Wilhelm Emanuel von Ketteler (see Kettelerstraße) and supported him in the construction of the hospital in Beckum, the former Vinzenzhaus on Südstraße.
+His memorial stone is located next to the west portal of St Stephen's Church.

 Bruchstraße